 Use small, multicolor graphics to add visual interest, but don’t overdo them.
 And remember that big splashy graphics take a long time to load, which can drive your readers away.

 Use white space and font changes for visual interest instead of graphics, where possible.
 Columns (including empty ones to create white space in a page format) can be made using the “table” function and the “block quote” function of the HTML language.

 How Web readers Read

 Only 16% of readers read a document word for word.
 Shocked?
 According to a web usability study by Sun Microsystems, 79% merely scan on-screen pages without taking time to read what they find.
 It’s more than just attention- deficit: computer screens are about 25% harder to read than print.
-Larger screen type fonts improve readability.
-Short line lengths help, as does reducing the number of words from print to the on-screen version by about 50%.
+Larger screen-type fonts improve readability.
+Short line lengths help, as do reduce the number of words from print to the on-screen version by about 50%.